adhithyakrishna/adhithyakrishna.github.io/content/en/notes/k8s_for_absolute_beginners/k8s_controllers.md

 This notes is for the course [Kuberenetes for absolute beginners](https://www.udemy.com/course/learn-kubernetes/)

-This module is about different kubernetes cluster available.

 #### Replication controller
 1) Replication controller helps us run multiple instance of a pod in kubernetes cluster, thus providing high availability.
 2) Replication controller is capable of ensuring that the specified number of pods are running at all times.